deborah-pardoq86q/notes/README.md

 "In addition, 'Premature optimization is the root of all evil.' – Donald Knuth.
 Focus on writing correct, working code first, then optimize only where necessary, based on data and profiling.
 Continuously refactor to improve design, but always balance this with the cost of change and potential impact on system stability."

 "Lastly, 'Code is like humor.
 When you have to explain it, it’s bad.' – Cory House.
 Write self-explanatory code through meaningful naming conventions, well-structured modules, and by leveraging the expressive power of the language you're using."

+# 2024-01-20
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and maintainability are key for long-term project success."

+This quote by computer scientist Donald Knuth reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's better to write straightforward code initially, and then optimize specific parts once you have data to support such changes, as over-optimization without evidence can often do more harm than good.